e2nIEE/pandapower/doc/networks/cigre.rst

 CIGRE-Networks are a set of comprehensive reference systems to allow the "analysis of DER integration at high voltage, medium voltage and low voltage and at the desired degree of detail".

-[Source: Task Force C6.04.02, *Benchmark Systems for Network Integration of Renewable and Distributed Energy Resources*]
+[Source: Strunz, Hatziargyriou, Andrieu, *Benchmark Systems for Network Integration of Renewable and Distributed Energy Resources*, Task Force C6.04.02, 2009]

 High voltage transmission network
 ---------------------------------